Speers Point, New South Wales: Facilities

 The Lake Macquarie area in general receives the same media outlets as nearby Newcastle.
 However, the Lake Macquarie News is a local newspaper owned by the News Limited community newspaper circle.

 Despite its small size, Speers Point is home to many sports clubs, many of which may be considered 'niche markets', such as the Speers Point Amateur Sailing Club, a major social ground for many residents.
 This organisation was founded on Lake Macquarie in the early 1900s and is currently situated at Speers Point Park.
 Speers Point is also home to a swim centre.

 Opposite the Speers Point swim centre is Speers Point Park, which boasts a stage area, playgrounds, barbecue facilities and lighting.
 The park is dog friendly.

 Speers Point also gives its name to a RSL sub-branch in nearby Boolaroo.
 A bowls club is located near there.

 There is no hospital in Speers Point but in the nearby suburb of Warners Bay there is one private hospital (Warners Bay Private Hospital).

 Speers Point has one public school, Speers Point Public School, located on Bell Street.
-It has enrollment figures of 170, with years K-6 attending.
+It has enrolment figures of 170, with years K-6 attending.
 The school was founded in 1957 and currently features an outdoor playground, undercover areas, sports facilities, computer labs and resources.

 Only one high school serves the 2284 postcode area, Lake Macquarie High School, located in nearby Booragul.
 An independent school is located in nearby Booragul called St Pauls High School.